adamburley/PassPushPosh/Docs/Get-SecretLink.md

 ```

 ### -URLToken
-Secret URL token of a previously created push.
+URL Token for the secret

 ```yaml
 Type: String